mdmjsh/FPR/write_up.md

 algorithm works as follows:

-primes := the list of all numbers which satisfy the predicate `isPrime` isPrime:= Uses `all` and a lambda function to check that all values `p` of the iterable `factorsToTry` modulo x are greater 1. factorsToTry:= uses a takewhile loop to iterate all ps in primes that are <= x, starting from p squared.
+primes := the list of all numbers which satify the predicate `isPrime` isPrime:= Uses `all` and a lambda function to check that all values `p` of the iterable `factorsToTry` modulo x are greater 1. factorsToTry:= uses a takewhile loop to iterate all ps in primes that are <= x, starting from p squared.
 E.g. factorsToTry 17 is equal to [2,3].

-This is a beautiful implementation in haskell as both `primes` and `factorsToTry` reference each other in their definitions, meaning that the lazy evaluation properties of haskell are put to optimum use as the `primes` infinite list is being dynamically evaluated up to x just at the point it is required for computation.
+This is a beautiful implemention in haskell as both `primes` and `factorsToTry` reference each other in their definitions, meaning that the lazy evaluation properties of haskell are put to optimum use as the `primes` infinite list is being dynamically evaluated up to x just at the point it is required for computation.